sql-machine-learning/pysqlflow/doc/client_design_doc.md

 `sqlflow.Client.__init__` establishes a grpc stub/channel based on `server_url`.

-`sqlflow.Client.query` takes a sql statement and returns a `RowSet` object.
+`sqlflow.Client.query` takes a sql statement and returns a `RowSet` object. `Rowset` will be merged if server returns multiple frames.

 `sqlflow.Client.execute` takes a sql statement prints the reponses.
 ```python